cjdbarlow/bedside-notebook/anaesthesia/regional/fnb.md

 #Femoral Nerve Block
-Covers anterior thigh and knee.
+Blockade provides anaesthesia to:
+* Anterior and medial thigh
+* Knee
+* Variable strip on the medial leg and foot

 ##Indications
 Surgery on: